andy hasse

 Producer in San Francisco, California

-“I'm a big believer in the tabula rasa — start from a blank page whenever possible, even with a third- or fourth-generation product.
-Competitive research matters, and the code behind the interface matters too, but the code should serve the interface, not dictate it.”
+I'm a big believer in the tabula rasa regarding interface design — periodically, start from a blank page, even with a third- or fourth-generation product, to evaluate its success.
+Competitive research also matters, and the code behind the interface matters of course, but the code should accommodate the interface, not dictate its structure.

 His clients have ranged from Fortune 50 companies — including Microsoft, Amazon, and Sony — to leading political figures, well-known individuals, and international non-profit organizations.
 His film and multimedia projects have brought him into collaboration with innovators such as Spalding Gray, Eric Bogosian, Margaret Cho, John Waters, Spike Lee, Gus Van Sant, and William Gazecki.

-Hasse's formal education spans roughly ten years and multiple institutions.
-He holds a Baccalaureate in Commodity Aesthetics — a study of the endgaming of human desire in consumption — from the University of California, Santa Cruz, and a Master of Fine Arts, with a focus on music and design, from the University of North Carolina School of the Arts.
+Andy Hasse's formal education spans roughly ten years and multiple institutions.
+He holds a Baccalaureate in Commodity Aesthetics — the study of the endgaming of human desire in consumption — from the University of California, Santa Cruz, and a Master of Fine Arts, with a focus on music and design, from the University of North Carolina School of the Arts.
 He has also studied at Oberlin College and Conservatory, the School of the Museum of Fine Arts, Boston, UCLA's Anderson School of Management, and the Sorbonne in Paris.
 Across those years his coursework ranged widely — telematics, philosophy, architecture, history, acting, film and photography, marketing, race and gender theory, psychology, political science, and law.